n3o77/no5/README.md

 ```
 The first parameter defines the template filename you want to render.
 The second parameter expects an object with the values for the defined types in the template.
-You can pass multiple items to a partial VarType.
+You can pass multiple items to a partial Type.
 For that you can set a position (third parameter) and also if this item should be rendered (fourth paramert).

 ## View Controller

-You can set to ever VarType a dataController which handles action related to this.
-For example you can define a partial VarType and decide in the DataController which partials should be rendered.
+You can set to ever Type a dataController which handles action related to this.
+For example you can define a partial Type and decide in the DataController which partials should be rendered.
 You first have to register the dataController:
 ```js
 var No5 = require('no5')